 Make an Appointment

 The College Student Health Services provides care for full-time students during the regular academic year.
 Students need to call to schedule an appointment.
+Due to the ongoing COVID-19 pandemic students can schedule Zoom appointments, tele health appointments or in person visits depending on circumstances.
 During the summer, we are open for administrative purposes with limited clinical availability.

 Dial ext.
 7261 on campus or 410-778-7261